 – The cells in a blastocyst have just started to differentiate The surface cells that surround the cavity (just under the outer shell) are called the trophectoderm and will later develop into the placenta A more centrally located group of cells – the inner cell mass, will become the fetus.

-While the majority of fertilised eggs will develop into a three-day old embryo, only perhaps 40% of these embryos will develop into a blastocyst.
+While the majority of fertilized eggs will develop into a three-day-old embryo, only perhaps 40% of these embryos will develop into a blastocyst.
 Therefore, blastocysts are considered to be a more “select” group of embryos with a higher chance of pregnancy.